Yandex Cloud

 • FOLDERID: Folder ID.

-• IAMTOKEN: IAM token you got when configuring the service account.
+• IAMTOKEN: IAM token that you received when configuring the service account.

 Create a scriptCreate a script